linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-14-my-jekyll-setup.md

 192.168.33.10 linuxsimba.com
 ```

 Before executing [Capistrano](http://capistranorb.com/), I copied the public key of my host PC user to the `/home/vagrant/.ssh/authorized_keys` file on the Vagrant VM.
-Configured I could `ssh vagrant@192.168.33.10`.
+Then, I confirmed the passwordless ssh setting by using `ssh vagrant@192.168.33.10`.

-Then, to run capistrano I use the command
+To run [Capistrano](http://capistranorb.com/), I use the command
 `$ bundle exec cap vagrant deploy`